SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Structured data is a data model used for describing web pages.
 Structured data is used by search engines to provide more rich results.
-Shema.org is a set of schemas for structured data.
+Schema.org is a set of schemas for structured data.

+### general considerations

+A schema is a format that describes/constrains/validates data/data structures

 ### relational data model